saleor/cli/docs/README.md

 Manage Saleor Apps

 Commands:
-  saleor app list               List installed Saleor Apps for an environment saleor app install            Install a Saleor App by URL saleor app uninstall <appId>  Uninstall a Saleor App by ID.
+  saleor app list                List installed Saleor Apps for an environment saleor app install             Install a Saleor App by URL saleor app uninstall <app-id>  Uninstall a Saleor App by ID.
 You need to provide `appId`.
 List available apps and their IDs with `saleor app list`. saleor app create [name]       Create a new Saleor Local App saleor app tunnel [port]       Expose your Saleor app remotely with ngrok tunnel saleor app token               Create a Saleor App token saleor app permission          Add or remove permission for a Saleor App saleor app template [name]     Create an App with Saleor App Template saleor app remove [app-id]     Create a new Saleor Local App

 Options:
       --json             Output the data as JSON  [boolean] [default: false]